7 days´Switzerland round trip

 Arrive in Switzerland

-For timetable and price of tickets click here.
+For timetable and price of tickets for the train click here.

 Grindelwald, main street